manishngp/vehiclefleetwebapp/README.md

 📌 Notes
-All components are responsive and user-friendly
-Status icons use green/red Lucide icons for clarity Exported CSV preserves all vehicle data
+All components are responsive and user-friendly, Status icons use green/red Lucide icons for clarity, Exported CSV preserves all vehicle data,
-Design uses modern fonts and hover effects for a polished UI
+Design uses modern fonts and hover effects for a polished UI.